 How Much You Can Make While on Social Security Disability?

-As long as you stay below that amount, you can continue to receive SSDI benefits.
+As long as your earned income from working at home stays below those amounts, you can continue to receive SSDI benefits.
 However, you do have to keep the Social Security Administration informed when you start or stop working while receiving SSDI or SSI.

 How Much You Can Make While Receiving VA Disability Compensation?